danab/basebot/README.md

 If you forget how it works, you can use `/game help` for a reminder.

 #### Example 1

 ![/game bos](https://user-images.githubusercontent.com/1112365/45724589-e103cd00-bb84-11e8-8493-5e76a9bc65e7.gif)

 #### Example 2

 ![/game bos ](https://user-images.githubusercontent.com/1112365/45724591-e103cd00-bb84-11e8-951c-6c95fa715b0d.gif)

+## Help!

+For support, the best way to reach me is to open an [issue](https://github.com/danab/basebot/issues).
+If you prefer you may also e-mail me at danab@outlook.com.